madroscla/SVA_LifeCycleAtlas_Sunburst/README.md

 Reads in different hierarchical JSON files based on dropdown menu selection.

-Design based initially on [kerryrodden's sequential sunburst](http://bl.ocks.org/kerryrodden/7090426).
+Designed based initially on [kerryrodden's sequential sunburst](http://bl.ocks.org/kerryrodden/7090426).

 Written in [D3.js v4](https://d3js.org/).

+Known Issues:
+* Education is currently being updates; the Graduate chart is missing and the Doctorate chart is only showing partial results
+* Not every sunburst option is up-to-date; some still show the early survey results (n = 1207) and need to be updated to reflect new totals